AlexBormotov/AlexBormotov/README.md

 My name is Alexander Bormotov 🙋
 Experienced IT professional with over 10 years of expertise in Data Engineering and Analysis.
 Passionate about process improvement through automation, testing, and implementation.
 A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.

-- 🔭 I’m currently working at 3Alica - Since February 2024 I have participated in 7 projects:
+🔭 I’m currently working at Stellans - Since February 2024 I have participated in 7 projects:
    * a bank
    * a pharmaceutical company
    * a customs office